Deep Quadratic Hedging: Numerical experiments

 In the one-dimensional case \eqref{HestonModel}, semi-explicit solutions can be computed by following \cite{cerny2008} for the mean-variance hedging and \cite{heath2001numerical} for the local risk minimization.
 We briefly present the two approaches in Appendix \ref{sec:benckmarks} as we shall use them as benchmarks for the deep BSDE solver.
 Both \cite{cerny2008} and \cite{heath2001numerical} rely on a two-dimensional partial differential equation (PDE) which we solve by adapting \cite{in2010adi}, see Appendix \ref{sec:PDEsolver} for details.
 These allow us to compare the entire contingent claim price path, as well as the trading strategies paths in $[0, T]$.

-For higher values of $m$ (indicatively $m\geq 2$), however, solving these PDEs is not numerically feasible.
-To test the accuracy of the deep BSDE solver one can alternatively perform a change of measure as illustrated, respectively, in \eqref{changeQmv} and \eqref{changeQlr}, and estimate the contingent claim price via Monte Carlo simulations under the variance optimal martingale measure and the minimal martingale measure, respectively.
+For higher values of $m$ (indicatively $m\geq 2$), however, solving these PDEs is not numerically feasible due to the curse of dimensionality.
+To test the accuracy of the deep BSDE solver one can alternatively perform a change of measure as illustrated, respectively, in \eqref{changeQmv} and \eqref{changeQlr}, and estimate the contingent claim price via Monte Carlo simulations under the variance optimal martingale measure and under the minimal martingale measure, respectively.

 However, from equations \eqref{changeQmv} and \eqref{eq:GirsanovKernelB}, we observe that the Radon-Nikodym derivative for the change of measure from $\p$ to the optimal martingale measure $\Q_{{\text{mv}}}$ depends on the solution of the stochastic Riccati equation \eqref{eq:StochasticRiccati}, hence it depends on the optimal solution that is found with the deep solver, see Section \ref{sec:deepMV}.
 Using this approximated density for Monte Carlo simulations under $\Q_{{\text{mv}}}$ would then lead to biased results.